-As the mother is the sole source of omega-3 fatty acids (e.g., docosahexaenoic acid, DHA) for the fetus and exclusively breast-fed infant, a sufficient intake during pregnancy and breast-feeding is thought to be essential to meet the infant's requirements.
+As the mother is the sole source of omega-3 fatty acids (e.g., docosahexaenoic acid, DHA) for the foetus and exclusively breast-fed infant, a sufficient intake during pregnancy and breast-feeding is thought to be essential to meet the infant's requirements.

-Results of studies assessing effects of long-chain polyunsaturated fatty acids (PUFA) on pregnancy duration as well as the physical and mental development of children born to supplemented mothers were mixed.
-Although some results are promising, more studies are needed to determine potential beneficial effects of PUFA.
+Results of studies assessing effects of long-chain polyunsaturated fatty acids (PUFA) on pregnancy duration as well as the physical and mental development of children born to supplemented mothers have been mixed.
+However, expert panels recommended that during pregnancy and lactation women should consume at least 200 mg DHA per day and EFSA recommended that during pregnancy and lactation women should consume an additional 100 to 200 mg of DHA in addition to the 250 mg/day of EPA plus DHA recommended for healthy adults.